Mount Vernon, Illinois

-Mount Vernon is a city in and the county seat of Jefferson County, Illinois, United States.
+Mount Vernon is a city in Jefferson County, Illinois, United States, and its county seat.
 The population was 14,600 at the 2020 census.
-Mount Vernon is the principal city of the Mount Vernon Micropolitan Statistical Area, which includes all of Jefferson and Hamilton counties.
+Mount Vernon is the principal city of the Mount Vernon, Illinois micropolitan area, which includes all of Jefferson and Hamilton counties.

 History

 19th century

 Mt.
 Vernon was founded in 1817 by Zadok Casey, who was elected to the State Senate in 1822 and was elected lieutenant governor in 1833.
 He served in the U.S. Congress between 1833 and 1843.
 The town was named for George Washington's plantation, Mount Vernon, which was named for Edward Vernon, a British naval hero.

 When the town was founded, there was no road to it.
 Travelers had to get there by either following the high ground from the north or crossing the swamps from the south.
 In the early 19th century the Goshen Road crossed Illinois in a northwesterly direction from Old Shawneetown, Illinois to the Goshen Settlement, near what is now Edwardsville.
 This road was the main road in Illinois.
 When Mt.
 Vernon was first settled, the Goshen Road made a wide arc across Jefferson County, crossing Casey Creek and the Big Muddy north of Mt.
 Vernon, avoiding the swamps to the south, but bypassing Mt.
 Vernon.
 The road entered the county at its southeast corner.
 It passed through, or near, what are now Opdyke, East Salem, Idlewood, Dix and Walnut Hill.
 However, it was apparent to the early settlers that the town would fail without roads.
 In 1820–1821, Ben Hood and Carter Wilkey built a bridge over Casey Creek, to the southeast of town.
 This bridge was near the present bridge on Illinois Route 142.
 A road was built from there northwest, over ground that is now impassable, toward the old cemetery behind the modern Bethel Cemetery.
 Deep cuts through the old cemetery attest to the location of the road.
 From there the road probably followed modern Route 37 into town, somewhere shifting from 10th Street on west to 12th Street.

 After the state capital was moved to Vandalia in 1819, it became apparent that a road to Vandalia was needed.
 A party was sent out to the northwest to mark the road.
 In 1823, Thomas D. Minor and William Maxwell built the "Vandalia Road", now called the "Old Centralia Road."
 It runs northwest out of Mt.
 Vernon to Walnut Hill.
 Although legend says that this road is crooked because of the drunken state of the surveyors, the path is probably just the natural path of a pioneer road following the terrain.
 After the bridge and the Vandalia Road were built, Mt.
 Vernon was "on the map."
 The bridge across Casey Creek and the Vandalia Road provided a much shorter path across Jefferson County than the original Goshen Road.
 The new Goshen Road soon captured most of the traffic, and Mt.
 Vernon became an important stop on the road west.